GameChangerCloud/generator-aws-server-gamechanger/Scalars.md

 scalar Byte
 ```

-For these types, just like traditional ones like String or Int, you won't have to manually set the files generated.
+For these types, just like traditional ones (String, Int...), you won't have to manually set the files generated.

 ## Personalized scalars